-Is the student at risk? ☐ Yes □ No Is there an Access Alert for (tick) the student? ☐ Yes (If Yes, then complete the following questions) ☐ No (If No, move to the immunisation / medical condition details questions.)
-Access Type: (tick) A current copy of the relevant Court Orders must be provided at the school and updated as necessary ourt Order ☐ Family Law Order ☐ Restraini ing Order □ Other Describe any Access F Is there an Activity Alert for (tick) If Yes, then describe the Restriction: ☐ Yes □ No Thank you for taking the time to complete this Student Enrolment form.
+Is the student at risk? ☐ Yes □ No Is there an Access Alert for the student? (tick) ☐ Yes (If Yes, then complete the following questions) ☐ No (If No, move to the immunisation / medical condition details questions.)
+Access Type: (tick) A current copy of the relevant Court Orders must be provided at the school and updated as necessary Cick Court Order Court Order ☐ Family Law Order ☐ Restraini Describe any Access Restriction: Is there an Activity Alert for the student? (tick) If Yes, then describe the Activity Restriction: ☐ Yes □ No Thank you for taking the time to complete this Student Enrolment form.
 We understand that the information you have provided is confidential and will be treated as such, but the details are required to enable staff to properly enrol your child at our school.
-I certify that the information on contained wit thin this form is correct.
-Signature of Parent/Guardiar 1: Date: / /
+I certify that the information contained w ithin this form is correct.
+Signature of Parent/Guardian: Date:// Signature or Farency Guardian.
+Date / /